CLAY ROOF TILES DALLAS

 Different Types of Roofing Tiles

 Metal roofing tiles are available that look a lot like other clay roof tiles Dallas, including clay and slate tiles.
 The metal is given an acrylic coating that helps to protect it further, while also enhancing the look of the roof.
 Look for curved metal tiles that mimic traditional ceramic clay roofs, as well as textured metal tiles that can give you a range of different appearances.
-Metal tiles are much thicker than asphalt shingles, but are much lighter in weight than slate or concrete tiles, which makes them a good alternative for homeowners that like the look of stone, but don’t want to reinforce their roof decks.
+Metal tiles are much thicker than asphalt shingles but are much lighter in weight than slate or concrete tiles, which makes them a good alternative for homeowners that like the look of stone, but don’t want to reinforce their roof decks.

 Ceramic tiles have long been a popular option for roofs around the country.
-Clay tiles Dallas are fireproof and fairly durable, requiring fewer repairs or replacements than asphalt roofs.
+Clay tiles Dallas is fireproof and fairly durable, requiring fewer repairs or replacements than asphalt roofs.
 Traditionally, clay roofs came in one color – terracotta – and were used on Spanish and Southwestern style homes almost exclusively.
 Newer ceramic tile roofs, however, come in a wide range of different colors, shapes, and sizes now so they complement a greater range of homes.
 Look for blue, green, and yellow ceramic roofs both in traditional shapes and in newer, flatter tiles that more closely resemble slate or asphalt roofs.

-Concrete Tiles Dallas
+Concrete Tile Roofs Dallas

 For those that like the appearance of ceramic tiles, as well as their fire resistance, but who want something a little hardier and less prone to breakage when having work done on the roof, there are concrete tiles.
 Concrete is a mixture of sand, Portland cement, and water, and creates a very durable roofing tile.
 Concrete tiles most commonly resemble traditional ceramic tiles but can be found in a variety of other styles as well, including those that look like slate.
 The drawback to concrete tiles is their weight; some roofs may need to be reinforced to carry the load.
 However, they aren’t any heavier than real slate tiles but are much less expensive and easier to install.
 This makes them a viable alternative to slate for homeowners who don’t mind the weight.

 For those that want a lighter weight, flexible tile that’s easier to install, there’s the bituminous tile.
 Made of fiberglass or cellulose fiber that has been imprinted with bitumen, these flexible tiles are covered with granite or basalt chips on top.
 They’re hard-wearing tiles that can give you some variation and texture.
-They’re installed using an adhesive so no screws or fasteners are required, which makes them faster to install and less prone to leaks.
+They’re installed using an adhesive, so no screws or fasteners are required, which makes them faster to install and less prone to leaks.
 Bituminous tiles are much thicker in appearance than asphalt roofing shingles, which can give your roof a more substantial look, as well as some additional texture and color variation at the same time.

 A newer alternative to ceramic tiles is the polymer-sand tile.
 Created from a mixture of sand bound together with polymers, these very stiff, durable tiles are produced in a mold.
 They can give you the look and feel of a ceramic tile, but are much less prone to breakage, meaning that they require fewer repairs or replacements over the same lifetime.
 Like ceramic tiles, they are fire resistant, as well as lighter in weight than concrete or stone tiles.
 As more manufacturers begin to produce polymer-sand tiles, more options for looks and colors may begin to reach the market.
-At the moment, they are most likely to be found in a terracotta color with the rounded shape more commonly associated with true clay tiles.
+Now, they are most likely to be found in a terracotta color with the rounded shape more commonly associated with true clay tiles.

-Copper roofs are well known for their longevity, lasting well over 100 years before needing a replacement.
+Copper tile roofs are well known for their longevity, lasting well over 100 years before needing a replacement.
 Formerly, copper roofs were produced from large sheets, which made installation difficult and a specialized field.
 Copper tiles are more versatile, allowing you to cover a greater number of roofs than copper sheeting, while still providing the same durability and good looks.
 Like copper sheet roofs, copper tiles will darken and eventually develop a patina over the course of about 10 years.
 Their biggest drawback is their expense, as well as how difficult the softer tiles can be to install for those not used to working with them.
 Copper tiles are much thinner than other metal tiles, however, which means that it’s unlikely you’ll need to reinforce your roof for their installation.

 Another newer roofing tile is the composite.
 This is a multi-layered tile made of metal, acrylic, and stone granules on the top layer.
 The texture and appearance of this tile are extremely popular and very much in demand from homeowners who want a more natural appearance for their roofs while gaining the advantages of metal roofs.
 Composite tiles may look more like slate or even clay tiles, which makes them popular amongst homeowners who want something a little different than asphalt or plain roof.
 Composite tiles are also lighter weight than either concrete or stone, which makes them a nice alternative for people who want a highly durable roof, but without the necessary reinforcements.
-As the popularity of this type of tile continues to grow, you’re more likely to find additional colors, styles, and roofers who are capable of installing them.
+As the popularity of this type of tile continues to grow, you’re more likely to find additional colors, styles, and roofers who are capable of inst